 Association with Incorporated Trustees

-The application for the registration of incorporated trustees must state the aims and objectives of the association, which must be for the advancement of any purpose that is:
+The application for the registration of an association of incorporated trustees must state the aims and objectives of the association, which must be for the advancement of any purpose that is:

 levying war or encouraging or assisting any person to levy war on the Government or the inhabitants of any part of Nigeria;